srbhgarg/avc/README.md

 ![](images/nose.png)

-pickpoints.m: this function picks one keypoints from various detected keypoints in one region. uses vision.PointTracker based KLT tracker to track the detected keypoints.
+pickpoints.m: this function picks one keypoint from various detected keypoints in one region. uses vision.PointTracker based KLT tracker to track the detected keypoints.

 avc_extractHeadFeatures.m: compute features based on the detected keypoint trajectory.